 We’ve developed a proven roadmap for managing contingent workers, here at CXC.
 This roadmap is made up of four pillars for achieving a best practice contingent workforce management strategy.
 You can take a look at four short videos we developed, right here.
 In summary, these pillars are comprised of:

 - Ensuring your talent pool of non-employee workers is of the highest quality

 - Refine your internal processes: streamline and get strategic about your contractor sourcing, factoring in all internal stakeholders

 - Review your PSL: including the performance of your talent sourcing agents, their fees and service standards

 PILLAR 2: EFFICIENCY

-- If your internal processes aren’t in order, you’re program for managing non-employee labour will result in a sloppy, uncompetitive workforce solution
+- If your internal processes aren’t in order, your program for managing non-employee labour will result in a sloppy, uncompetitive workforce solution

 - Think slick internal processes & procedures.
 Areas where you can improve efficiencies include, amongst others: